Desert Manna in Action...

 photo by Natasha Mackenzie

-Twenty-four years ago, the first homeless shelter opened in
+Twenty-four years ago, the first emergency shelter opened in

 San Bemardino County and was funded by the 1987 Federal McKinney Act.
 The shelter, Desert Manna was named to reflect the biblical story of manna in the desert providing substance to the hungry.
 The shelter and a small sack lunch program provided a three-day emergency bed and lunch program for homeless, transient men traveling through Barstow in search of employment.